 Candice B. Groot was a voracious collector.
 She amassed ceramics, paintings, timepieces, taxidermy, erotica, and decorative arts that were spread across her homes in three different cities and two states.
 A collection of this magnitude required an incredible team effort and there are many people to thank.

-The packing, transporting, and photographing of this collection was a monumental task as many of the items were extremely small and fragile while numerous others were oversized works that required incredible effort just to move.
-Our entire team worked tirelessly to insure the safe travel of the collection to our gallery in Oak Park and spent countless hours cataloging, photographing, and documenting the items.
+The packing, transporting, and photographing of this collection was a monumental task.
+Many of the items were extremely small and fragile while numerous others were oversized works that required incredible effort just to move.
+Our entire team worked tirelessly to insure the safe travel of the collection to our gallery in Oak Park, Chicago and spent countless hours cataloging, photographing, and documenting the items.

 I also want to acknowledge the many individuals outside of the gallery that we spoke with about Candice and the works of art she collected.
 We heard wonderful stories about Candice from dealers, curators, other private collectors, friends, and family.
 This helped flesh out the story of a genuinely unique person.